-Suat Doğuhan, a camera operator and owner of the PIA Production Company, was among the 15 journalists and a media worker who were taken into police custody in the southeastern Turkish city of Diyarbakır in June 2022 and were jailed without charge pending trial.
+Suat Doğuhan, a camera operator and owner of the PIYA Production Company, was among the 15 journalists and a media worker who were taken into police custody in the southeastern Turkish city of Diyarbakır in June 2022 and were jailed without charge pending trial.

 Diyarbakır police raided several locations in the city, including journalists’ houses and newsrooms, in the early hours of June 8, 2022, and took into custody 20 journalists and media workers, along with a citizen who was once interviewed by one of the journalists.
 On June 15, 15 of those journalists and one media worker were jailed by a court pending trial, including Doğuhan.

 Resul Tamur, a lawyer who represents the 15 journalists and the media worker, told CPJ in an in-person interview in early November that Doğuhan worked as a camera operator for various outlets before founding PIYA in 2016.
 PIYA produces Kurdish-focused journalistic content including documentaries and shows on news, culture, arts, and political debates, and sells the content to European-based, pro-Kurdish broadcasters, Tamur, told CPJ.